MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-filters.md

 ## Filtering from AL using SETFILTER and SETRANGE methods

-AL code includes the SETFILTER and SETRANGE methods that you can use to apply a filter on a field that is represented as a column or filter row in a query.
+AL code includes the [SETFILTER](methods-auto/record/record-setfilter-method.md) and [SETRANGE](methods-auto/record/record-setrange-method.md) methods that you can use to apply a filter on a field that is represented as a column or filter row in a query.
 The SETFILTER and SETRANGE methods enable you to set filters programmatically on a query at runtime.
 You use the SETRANGE method to filter on a range of values in a column or filter row.
 The SETFILTER method is more versatile than the SETRANGE method and enables you to filter a field based on a filter expression.

-The SETFILTER and SETRANGE methods will overwrite any filter on the same field that is set on a column or filter row by the `ColumnFilter` property in Query Designer.
+The SETFILTER and SETRANGE methods will overwrite any filter on the same field that is set on a column or filter row by the `ColumnFilter` property.
 If a SETFILTER or SETRANGE method filters on the same field as a filter on a data item, as specified by the `DataItemTableFilter` property, then the method filter and `DataItemTableFilter` property filter are combined.

 ### Calling the SETFILTER and SETRANGE methods